 When you are facing symptoms like tiredness, lack of sex drive, acne, and weight gain, the time has arrived to pursue treatment and find the best time of the month to test hormone levels.
 The test results will help you in making crucial decisions for the betterment of your health.

-Getting your hormones tested is a perfectly logical and an eye-opening step to understanding what your body needs to feel good and healthy.
+Hormone testing is a perfectly logical and an eye-opening step to understanding what your body needs to feel good and healthy.”
 One hormone test that all women should get is during the period of Hormone Imbalance.
 This test will help you out to give you the essentials on what’s wrong with your hormones.

 [Also Read: Foods That Cause Hormone Imbalance]

 Make sure that you’ll be getting the test during your follicular phase (in the next few days after your period has ended).
 It is considered as the best time for women to test their hormone levels.

 Laboratory tests are usually carried out on samples such as blood, dried blood spots on a card, saliva, urine samples, and 24-hour urine collections.
 The type of sample depends upon what is being measured, the accuracy, and the age of the patient.
 Let’s delve into the essential aspects to get a comprehensive hormone check for women.

 You should follow a new approach to test your hormones after every 2 years to keep them in check.

 Female Hormones And Their Functions?

 Most of the time, a female’s body is affected by the improper functioning of hormones.
 Hormones act like messengers that communicate with neurotransmitters such as serotonin and dopamine that are produced in the brain.
 Neurotransmitters are responsible for affecting a person’s mood, energy level, dietary cravings, and sleep.

 When hormones in a female body go out of balance, they will throw off the performance.
 Our lifestyle, diet, toxic exposure, and medications leave a considerable impact on the functions of female hormones.

 Typically, hormones peak at the age of 20 and fluctuate approximately around the age of 35.